fupicat/fupisite2/content/en/jogos/cat-novelo.md

   - Press C to change the colors.
 about: |
   The first game I ever made.
 A single-player clone of Pong.

   Actually, this game was updated once.
-The first version of it had more stiff controls and no jump feature, but in August 2013 I changed the controls because...
+The first version of it had more stiff controls and no jump feature but in August 2013 I changed the controls because...
 I don't know actually.
 links:
   - text: Scratch
     link: https://scratch.mit.edu/projects/10561547/